-- 6. PAC recommendation: The department should set out in its April 2023 update to the digital strategy, how it will measure its progress in creating the 'backbone' and track its balance of effort between data enablers and data exploitation. - 6.1 The government agrees with the Committee's recommendation.
+6. PAC recommendation: The department should set out in its April 2023 update to the digital strategy, how it will measure its progress in creating the 'backbone' and track its balance of effort between data enablers and data exploitation.

 Recommendation closed.
 Original target implementation date: April 2023